Flat Upload

 Next, select a **database** to be exported, the **export settings**, and the **staging folder**, and click **Next** to being your export:

-A new window will appear showing the progress of your export.
+Once you click on **Start export now** button a new window will appear showing the progress of your export.

 Once the database is exported to the **staging folder**, click on the **Upload to SharePoint** button to open the **SharePoint Upload Utility** in a new window: